 Lipscomb University has partnered with select high schools in the area to provide college-level coursework on their campuses.
+We also work with individual students who want to take courses on our campus as a dual- enrolled student.
 Students interested in participating in dual enrollment courses must meet the admission requirements of the university and be admitted to the university prior to the start of classes the semester in which they plan to enroll in dual enrollment courses.
 To be considered for admission into the dual enrollment program, the student must submit the following items: an application for admission, ACT/SAT scores, an official high school transcript, and an educational reference.